-This Planning Proposal includes mapping lots fronting either side of the full extent of George Street within the site as Zone B2 Local Centre in Sydney LEP 2012.
-As explained in section 5.1.4 Zoning and land use, the remaining development lots within the precinct will be zoned B4 Mixed Use.
+This planning proposal includes mapping lots fronting either side of the full extent of George Street within the site as Zone B2 Local Centre in Sydney LEP 2012.
+As explained in section 5.1.4 Zoning and land use, the remaining development lots, other than the large park, within the precinct will be zoned B4 Mixed Use.